Stanley Elkins

 Stanley Maurice Elkins (April 27, 1925 in Boston, Massachusetts – September 16, 2013 in Leeds, Massachusetts) was an American historian, best known for his unique and controversial comparison of slavery in the United States to Nazi concentration camps, and for his collaborations (in a book and numerous articles) with Eric McKitrick regarding the early American Republic.
 They together wrote The Age of Federalism, on the history of the founding fathers of America.
-He obtained his BA from Harvard University (under the GI bill scholarship) and his Ph.D. in history from Columbia University.
-Elkins first taught at the University of Chicago but spent most of his career as a professor of history at Smith College in Northampton, MA, where he raised his family and eventually retired.

 Career

 Elkins was born in Boston to Frank and Frances Elkins (née Reiner).
-He attended Boston English High School and enlisted in the U.S. Army in 1943, serving in the 36th Infantry Regiment, fighting in France but primarily Italy during World War II.
+He attended Boston English High School and enlisted in the U.S. Army in 1943, serving in the 362nd Infantry Regiment, fighting in France but primarily Italy during World War II.
 He served as initially a Scout and later a Prisoner Transport Guard (of German POWs).
 After the war, he married Dorothy Adele Lamken and attended Harvard University on the GI Bill (A.B.
 1949), followed by Columbia University for graduate school in American history (M.A.
 1951, Ph.D.
 1958), where he studied under Richard Hofstadter.
 He and fellow graduate student Eric McKitrick received a joint appointment as assistant professors of history at the University of Chicago, where they taught from 1955 to 1960.
 In 1960 he joined the faculty at Smith College, where he was appointed the Sydenham Clark Parsons Professor Emeritus of History from 1969 until his death in 2013.